“That There’s an RV”

-If you’re someone who travels all the time, I might suggest a top travel card like the Chase Sapphire Preferred® Card instead.
+If you’re someone who travels all the time, I would probably suggest a top travel card like the Chase Sapphire Preferred® Card.
 With this card, you’ll earn 2X points on travel and dining, plus 1X points on everything else.
 Plus, you’ll score a 50,000 point signup bonus worth $500 in cash back or gift cards after spending just $4,000 in 90 days.
 This is the perfect card to get right before you take off on any journey around the country.
 Learn more about the Chase Sapphire Preferred® Card before you sign up.

 4. How Hard is it to Drive?